apertureless/vue-chartjs/docs/guide/README.md

 Both mixins do actually achieve the same.
 Most of the time you will use `reactiveProp`.
 It extends the logic of your chart component and automatically creates a prop named `chartData` and adds a `vue watch` on this prop.
 On data change, it will either call `update()` if only the data inside the datasets has changed or `renderChart()` if new datasets were added.

 `reactiveData` simply creates a local chartData variable which is not a prop! and adds a watcher.
-This is only useful, if you need single purpose charts and make an API call inside your chart component.
+This is only useful if you need single purpose charts and make an API call inside your chart component.

 ### Example